-- The registered manager and staff team were experienced, knowledgeable and familiar with the needs of the people they supported.
-People were very positive about the quality of service they received. - The registered manager demonstrated sound knowledge of their regulatory obligations.
+• The registered manager and staff team were experienced, knowledgeable and familiar with the needs of the people they supported.
+People were very positive about the quality of service they received.

+• The registered manager demonstrated sound knowledge of their regulatory obligations.
 Risks were clearly identified and escalated where necessary.
 Discussion with staff confirmed they were clear about their role and between them and management provided a well run and consistent service.

-Engaging and involving people using the service, the public and staff, fully considering their equality characteristics how the service was run.
-The service had sought the views of people they support and family members through care plan reviews and meetings.
+Engaging and involving people using the service, the public and staff, fully considering their equality characteristics

+• The registered manager provided an open culture and encouraged people to provide their views about how the service was run.
+The service had sought the views of people they support and family members through care plan reviews, surveys and meetings.
 People told us they felt consulted about the service they received and listened to.
-One person said, "The manager provides an open door policy and encourages you to call and see her when you visit."
+One person said, "I have attended relatives meetings and was more than happy to provide my positive views about the service in a recent questionnaire."